Khalil Sakakini Cultural Center

 The centre holds art exhibits, book readings, poetry readings, children's activities and film screenings.
 Additionally to long term projects KSCC has also transferred some of its activities to facilities outside Ramallah, such as to Birzeit, Gaza City, and Bethlehem, to enable continuation of the projects during Israeli imposed curfews.

-Adila Laidi was the first director of the centre between 1996 and 2005.
+Adila Laïdi-Hanieh was the first director of the centre between 1996 and 2005.
 Yazan Khalili has been the director since 2015.